 Join professional organizations as a student member.
 These organizations provide student opportunities for professional development and networking through online resources, workshops, and professional conferences.

 Seek balance.
 Sleeping, eating, exercise, friends, fun…all are essential to your success as a scholar.
 I know that when faced with a heavy course load, work, and life responsibilities, things like fun and sleep seem frivolous, but our brains need to be nourished and they need unstructured time to allow ideas to percolate in the background.
 To manage my stress as a full time graduate student — with two children, a demanding job, and a punishing reading load — I mastered the art of reading textbooks while running on the treadmill.
-I know, running on a treadmill while reading a textbook is the opposite of unstructured, I also took Saturday afternoons off, read a non-school related book before bed, ran with my dogs in the forest, and learned to throw hatchets (great outlet for aggression!).
+I know, running on a treadmill while reading a textbook is the opposite of unstructured, I also took Saturday afternoons off, read a non-school related book before bed, ran in the forest with my dogs, mountain biked with my family, and learned to throw hatchets (great outlet for stress!).